 a forest mantle, the mountains stretch away to remote horizons in sweeping

 troughs that recede to evenness in the distance.
 And shrouding the peaks is a smokelike mist that rises from the dense plant growth.
 The mountains get their

 The park’s boundary wraps around 800 square miles of mountain wilderness, most

-of it virtually unspoiled.
+unspoiled.
 Many peaks rise above 6,000 feet.
 A great variety of

 trees, shrubs, herbs and other plants are nourished by the fertile land and